Sourdough Pizza “a taglio” Style

 I know you own a pizza stone.
 If you absolutely have to use it, go for it.

-Cast iron has two clear advantages.
+Cast iron has a few clear advantages.

-First, the heavy steel absorbs and distributes heat better than the stone.
-A pizza stone, depending on the thickness, requires a least a one hour preheat for it to achieve the desired heat.
+First, the heavy steel absorbs and distributes heat better than stone.
+A pizza stone, depending on the thickness, requires a least one hour to preheat.
 Cast iron pan?
-20-30 minutes.
+3-5 minutes on the stovetop over a hot flame.

 The second advantage of a cast iron pan is the shape.
 The flared sides reflect heat directly on your crust (a.k.a cornicione).
 Your flat pizza stone doesn’t.